Chat with us, powered by LiveChat

 Powerscourt Waterfall

 It’s not exactly small, and it’s found in glorious surroundings within the Glenmacnass Valley.
-This is excellent hiking territory (read our guide to the best hiking in Ireland), as you walk through the valley and along the Glenmacnass River to see some of the best scenery in the county.
-The old military road built in the early 19th century by the British also passes through the valley, making it easily accessible from the capital and great for road tripping.
+This is excellent hiking territory (read our Guide to the Best Hiking in Ireland for even more local insights), as you walk through the valley and along the Glenmacnass River to see some of the best scenery in the county.
+The old military road built in the early 19th century by the British also passes through the valley, making it easily accessible from the capital and great for road-tripping.

 This is a quiet place to visit as it’s in a fairly remote part of Ireland, but once you are in County Donegal it’s relatively easy to find the waterfall.
 A gentle one-kilometre trail leads through charming woodland and along a meandering river until you reach Glenevin Waterfall.
 You’ll be glad that you journeyed this far north to find it.